 In the manufacturing world, the Andon cord obligates anybody who spots a problem to stop production.
 Anybody.

 Andon cords are a part of the Toyota Production System.
 The Andon cord is a simple rope that extends the length of the production line.
-(Black/yellow cords in the picture below) Pulling the rope stops production.
+(Black/yellow cords in the picture above) Pulling the rope stops production.
 Toyota not only empowers operators to pull the Andon cord, it obligates them to do so when they spot a problem.

 Your business (probably) doesn’t build cars.
 It may not even build a physical product.
 But, every company produces something.
 So, production means everything related to how your company makes that something.
 And, operators are the people in your company who make the something.